 - a.
-The Qualifications Committee shall hear the appeal within five (5) calendar days.
-The Chairperson of the Committee will immediately provide each member of the Committee a copy of the appeal. - b.
+The Qualifications Committee shall review the District's decision within three (3) working days of receiving the appeal. - b.
 A majority decision of the Qualifications Committee shall be final and binding.
-In the event that no majority decision is reached, the matter shall be settled by the Board or the Association submitting the appeal in writing to a third party as outlined in Article C.21.3.c. - c.
-The Board and the Association shall mutually agree upon a person as a third party as required.
-Within five (5) calendar days of the appeal being submitted in writing to them, the third party shall hear each appeal not resolved by the Qualifications Committee and shall render a binding decision within fourteen (14) calendar days. - 21.4.
-Security of Employment Based on Seniority and Qualifications - a.
-When, for bona fide educational or budgetary reasons, the Board determines that it is necessary to reduce the total number of teachers employed on continuing contract by the Board, the teachers to be retained on the teaching staff of the District shall be those who have the greatest seniority provided that they possess the necessary qualifications for the positions available.
+In the event that no majority decision is reached, the matter shall be settled by the District or the RTA submitting the appeal in writing to a third party as outlined in Article C.21.3.c. - c.
+The District and the RTA shall mutually agree upon a person as a third party.
+Within seven (7) working days of the appeal being submitted, the third party shall hear each appeal and shall render a binding decision within ten (10) working days.

+21.4.
+Security of Employment Based on Seniority and Qualifications